Why did we change our name to One Detroit Credit Union?

 In 1935, we were formed as the Detroit Newspaper Industrial Credit Union, to serve people who worked in the newspaper industry.
 In the 1970s, we changed our name to be more inclusive of industries such as radio, television, printing, and publishing.
 We chose Communicating Arts Credit Union, the name most of us associate with our credit union.

 In 2008, as other ﬁnancial institutions ﬂed Detroit, we expanded our scope to help ﬁll the ﬁnancial services gap.
 Though we will never forget our roots in communicating arts industry, we have grown to include all people in our mission.
-Whether you live in Highland Park or Sterling Heights—we know you carry the Spirit of Detroit with you, just as we do.
+Whether you live in Highland Park or Dearborn—we know you carry the Spirit of Detroit with you, just as we do.

 We have adopted a new name that represents our blended membership base.
 We are altogether One Detroit.

 Our new logo represents our blended membership base.
 It brings together the ‘1’ and the ‘D’ on a solid line marking our uniﬁed path to ﬁnancial empowerment.